2021: Change in the production supply chain

 In total, we work with forty producing families that receive a fixed price from us all year round so that their families are protected from speculation by the large cocoa traders.

-On the other hand, we decided to pay our producers approx. 40% more than the standards applied in the region for fair trade.
+On the other hand, we decided to pay our producers more than the standards applied in the region for fair trade.

 An appropriate payment of producers gives them stability, but also the option to send more than the eldest son to school, etc. It also has a motivating effect on local youth.